aws-ia/ecs-blueprints/terraform/ec2-examples/vllm-inferentia/README.md

-# ECS machine learning distributed training
+# ECS Inference using vLLM with inf2

-This solution blueprint creates the infrastructure needed to run GenAI inference using [vLLM](https://docs.vllm.ai/en/latest/index.html) with [AWS Neuron](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/) and Inferentia 2 instances.
-This solution is based on similar examples for running inference using vLLM on [EKS](https://aws.amazon.com/blogs/machine-learning/deploy-meta-llama-3-1-8b-on-aws-inferentia-using-amazon-eks-and-vllm/) and [EC2](https://aws.amazon.com/blogs/machine-learning/serving-llms-using-vllm-and-amazon-ec2-instances-with-aws-ai-chips/) using Inferentia-based instances.

-By default, this blueprint deploys inf2.8xlarge instances optimized for GenAI inference workloads.
-The setup is tailored for running vLLM with pre-compiled Neuron-compatible models.
-You can modify the instance type and resource allocation by changing the variables in the Terraform configuration.
+This solution blueprint creates the infrastructure to run models in multiple nueron cores using tensor parallelism within a single task with vLLM.
+By default, it uses one inf2.8xlarge instance.

 ## Components

-*	ECS Cluster:
+*	ECS Cluster
-    *	Uses an autoscaling group to provision inf2 instances for the ECS cluster.
-    *	Allows dynamic scaling of GenAI workloads.
 *	ECS Service Definition:
     *	vLLM Service: Configured to serve requests for GenAI inference using vLLM.
 *	Application Load Balancer: